Event Camera Data Pre-training: Method

 \paragraph{Event and RGB image discrimination.} Considering the sparsity of the event image, a single event image is less informative than an RGB image, possessing difficulty for self-supervised event network training.
 In contrast, many well-trained RGB networks are available.
 We aim to teach our event network $f_\text{e}$, using well pre-trained RGB network $f_{\mathsf{I}}$.
 We pull together embeddings of paired event and RGB images, $\mathbf{x}_{\mathsf{q}}$ and $\mathbf{I}$.
 Features from $f_\text{e}$ are fed to a projection head $h^{\tt{img}}_{\mathsf{e}}$ to extract an event image embedding ${\mathbf{q}}^{\tt{img}}$.
 Given embeddings ${\mathbf{q}}^{\tt{img}}$ and ${\mathbf{y}}$, we enforce their similarity by optimizing the InfoNCE loss,

-To better align event and RGB embedding spaces, we first separately fit two probability distributions in the event and RGB embedding spaces, and then use Kullback–Leibler divergence to minimize the mismatch between the two distributions.
+To better align event and RGB embedding spaces, we first separately fit two probability distributions in the event and RGB embedding spaces, {and then use Kullback–Leibler divergence to minimize the distribution mismatch.}

-Specifically, given a batch of event embeddings $\{{\mathbf{q}}^{\tt{img}}\}$, we first compute the pairwise embedding similarity and then fit an exponential kernel to similarities to compute probability scores.
+Specifically, given a batch of event embeddings $\{{\mathbf{q}}^{\tt{img}}\}$, we first compute the pairwise embedding similarity and then fit an exponential kernel to the similarities to compute probability scores.
 The probability score of the $(i,j)$-th pair is given by,

 where $\mathbf{k}_{i}$ and $\mathbf{k}_{j}$ are the $i$-th and $j$-th embedding of the batch $\{{\mathbf{q}}^{\tt{img}}\}$. $\tau$ is the same hyperparameter in Eq.~\eqref{Eq::infonce}.
 The probability score of ${\mathbf{y}}$ is obtained in the same way and is denoted as ${{s}}^{\mathbf{y}}_{i,j}$.